-Please note that apart from the introductory session in week 1, there will be a compulsory fieldtrip on Saturday, 7 October 2017 to the Peak District to help you to get to know us and each other and to see some of the local geology.
+Please note that apart from the introductory session in week 1, there will be a compulsory fieldtrip on a Saturday in October to the Peak District to help you to get to know us and each other and to see some of the local geology.
 It is important that you keep this date free and make sure you bring suitable walking shoes (or boots) and clothing to work outside and underground!

 Dates and times of sessions:

 (The following dates are from 2017, we'll update for 2018 as soon as we can confirm full details.
 The 2017 dates are left here so you can see what to expect)